guilleiguaran/rack-www-enforcer/README.md

 Rack::WwwRedirect
 =================

-Redirect requests to an specific subdomain of your app.
+Middleware for redirect requests to an specific subdomain of your app.
 (Ex. http://mysite.com to https://app.mysite.com)

 Usage
 -------